Names of the Levant: Philistia

-Eber-Nari and Transeuphratia
+Eber-Nari and Transeuphratea

 Eber-Nari was the name of a satrapy of the Achaemenid Empire which roughly corresponded with the southern Levant.
 It means "Beyond the River" or "Across the River" in both Akkadian and Aramaic (that is, the western side of the Euphrates from a Mesopotamian and Persian viewpoint).
-It is also sometimes referred to as Transeuphratia (French Transeuphratène) by modern scholars.
+It is also sometimes referred to in modern historiography as Transeuphratea (New Latin: Transeuphrat(a)ea; French Transeuphratène) by modern scholars.

 Medieval and modern history

 Shaam

 The Arabic name for the region of Levant is Shaam (أَلشَّام) comes from the Arabic root meaning "left" or "north".
-After the Islamic conquest of the region, Shaam became the name of the Levant (Byzantine Syria).
+After the Islamic conquest of the region, the term was applied to the Levant (Byzantine Syria).

 In ancient times, Baalshamin or Ba'al Šamem (ܒܥܠ ܫܡܝܢ), was a Semitic sky-god in Canaan/Phoenicia and ancient Palmyra.
 However, the syllable "sham" in Baalshamin has nothing to do with the name shaam but is just by chance the middle syllable of the word for "sky", comparable to Hebrew שָׁמַיִם (shamayim).